buerokratt/S3-Ferry/README.md

   - `fileName`: Must be a string matching the same path constraints as `container`
 - For create operations, `content` must be a non-empty string

+Failing the validation will result in a `400` Bad Request error.

 ### GET `/v1/storage-accounts`

 Lists all available storage accounts configured in the system.
 You can use these IDs to make requests to the other endpoints.